Merck taps five Indian drugmakers to expand COVID-19 drug production

 Merck said the move is to help address the raging new wave of COVID-19 in India, which has reported more than 300,000 new COVID-19 cases per day over the past six days.

-Drugmaker Gilead Sciences Inc on Monday said it will give India at least 450,000 vials of its antiviral drug, remdesivir, and help boost production in the country.
+Drugmaker Gilead Sciences Inc (GILD.O) on Monday said it will give India at least 450,000 vials of its antiviral drug, remdesivir, and help boost production in the country. read more

 Molnupiravir is an antiviral therapy Merck is developing with Ridgeback Biotherapeutics for the treatment of non-hospitalized COVID-19 patients.